Submit your abstract to any of the mentioned tracks. All related abstracts are accepted.

 Register now for the conference by choosing an appropriate package suitable to you.

-colon polyp is a tiny cluster of cells that develops on the colon's lining.
+A colon polyp is a tiny cluster of cells that develops on the colon's lining.
 The majority of colon polyps are non-cancerous.
 However, some colon polyps can turn into colon cancer over time, which can be fatal if discovered in its later stages.
 Polyps in the colon don't always create symptoms.
 Regular screening tests, such as a colonoscopy, are necessary because colon polyps discovered early on can typically be safely and fully removed.
 Regular polyp detection and excision is the best way to avoid colon cancer.

 A doctor can inspect the interior lining of the digestive tract through a procedure called gastrointestinal endoscopy.
 An endoscope is a flexible fiber-optic tube with a tiny TV camera at the end that is used for this examination.
 An upper GI endoscopy allows the examination of esophagus, stomach and duodenum.
 Ulcers, inflammations, and abnormalities in the colon can be diagnosed by colonoscopy.
 Enteroscopy can be utilized for analyzing the small bowel to detect GI bleeding, malabsorption and while performing surgeries.